Trial of Clay Shaw: Trial

 Garrison's key witness against Clay Shaw was Perry Russo.
 Russo testified that he had attended a party at the apartment of anti-Castro activist David Ferrie.
 At the party, Russo said that Oswald (whom Russo said was introduced to him as "Leon Oswald"), David Ferrie, and "Clem Bertrand" (who Russo identified in the courtroom as Clay Shaw) had discussed killing Kennedy.
 The conversation included plans for the "triangulation of crossfire" and alibis for the participants.
 Russo's version of events has been questioned by some historians and researchers, such as Patricia Lambert, once it became known that some of his testimony was induced by hypnotism and by the drug sodium pentothal, sometimes called "truth serum."

 Moreover, a memo detailing a pre-hypnosis interview with Russo in Baton Rouge, along with two hypnosis session transcripts, had been given to Saturday Evening Post reporter James Phelan by Garrison.
 There were differences between the two accounts.
 Both Russo and Assistant D.A.
 Andrew Sciambra testified under cross examination that more was said at the interview, but omitted from the pre-hypnosis memorandum.
 James Phelan testified that Russo admitted to him in March 1967 that a February 25 memorandum of the interview, which contained no recollection of an "assassination party," was accurate.
 In several public interviews, such as one shown in the video The JFK Assassination: The Jim Garrison Tapes, Russo reiterates the same account of an "assassination party" that he gave at the trial.

 In addition to the issue of Russo's credibility, Garrison's case also included other questionable witnesses, such as Vernon Bundy (a heroin addict), and Charles Spiesel, who testified that he had been repeatedly hypnotized by government agencies.
-Defenders of Garrison, such as journalist and researcher Jim Marrs, argue that Garrison's case was hampered by missing witnesses that Garrison had sought out.
-These witnesses included right-wing Cuban exile, Sergio Arcacha Smith, head of the CIA-backed, anti-Castro Cuban Democratic Revolutionary Front in New Orleans, a group that David Ferrie was reputedly "extremely active in", and a group that maintained an office in the same building as Guy Banister.
-According to Garrison, these witnesses had fled New Orleans to states whose governors refused to honor Garrison's extradition requests.
-Sergio Arcacha Smith had left New Orleans well before Garrison began his investigation and said that he was willing to speak with Garrison's investigators if he was allowed to have legal representation present.
-Garrison attempted to get Smith extradited from Texas, but Governor of Texas John Connally refused to sign the extradition warrant.
-He also attempted to have Gordon Novel extradited from Ohio, but this was refused.
+Defenders of Garrison, such as journalist and researcher Jim Marrs, argue that his case was hampered by missing witnesses that Garrison had sought out.
+Among them were right-wing Cuban exile, Sergio Arcacha Smith, head of the CIA-backed, anti-Castro Cuban Democratic Revolutionary Front in New Orleans, a group that David Ferrie was reputedly "extremely active in", and a group that maintained an office in the same building as Guy Banister.
+According to Garrison, several witnesses fled New Orleans to states whose governors refused to honor Garrison's extradition requests.
+Sergio Arcacha Smith, however, had left New Orleans well before Garrison began his investigation, and said that he was willing to speak with Garrison's investigators if allowed to have legal representation present.
+Garrison attempted to get Smith extradited from Texas, but Texas Governor John Connally refused to sign the extradition warrant.
+Garrison also attempted to extradite Gordon Novel from Ohio, but this request was blocked by the Ohio governor.
 Garrison issued a subpoena to Allen Dulles, the former head of the CIA fired by Kennedy and a member of the Warren Commission, but the subpoena was quashed.
-Others subpoenaed but who Garrison could not get to testify include, Sandra Moffett, Warren DeBrueys, and Regis Kennedy.
+Others subpoenaed by Garrison who he could not get to testify included Sandra Moffett, Warren DeBrueys, and Regis Kennedy.